News for Peterborough and Cambridgeshire

 A bitter planning row continues on the edge of Whittlesey — as residents and councillors warn an industrial expansion could bring hundreds more lorries, longer operating hours and an escalating battle over noise, dust and disruption.

-The Saxon Brickworks site, once a familiar part of Whittlesey’s industrial landscape, has become the centre of a storm that many fears could change daily life in nearby streets.
+The former Saxon Brickworks site, once a familiar part of Whittlesey’s industrial landscape, has become the centre of a storm that many fears could change daily life in nearby streets.

 Operators Johnsons Aggregates & Recycling Ltd (JARL), which runs an Incinerator Bottom Ash (IBA) recycling facility at the former brickworks, wants permission to dramatically increase activity on site.